astronomer/docs/learn/airflow-dbt.md

 ## Why use Airflow with dbt Core?

 dbt Core offers the possibility to build modular, reuseable SQL components with built-in dependency management and [incremental builds](https://docs.getdbt.com/docs/build/incremental-models).

-With [Cosmos](https://astronomer.github.io/astronomer-cosmos/) you can integrate dbt jobs into your Airflow orchestration environment as a standalone DAG or as a task group within a DAG.
+With [Cosmos](https://astronomer.github.io/astronomer-cosmos/), you can integrate dbt jobs into your open-source Airflow orchestration environment as standalone DAGs or as task groups within DAGs.

 The benefits of using Airflow with dbt Core include: